kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-03-27-birth-of-githunt-google-chrome-extension-for-github.md

 comments: true
 ---

-I usually scour Github in my free time to look for what interesting stuff people have been building.
+I usually scour Github in my free time in the gaze of what interesting stuff people have been building.
 Not only that it helps me *sort of* keep up with what's happening around and broaden my horizon, but also more often than not I come across some really interesting and handy project for use in my projects.

 ## The Problem

-If you do the same, or have been using github for a while, you might be aware of [Github's trending page](http://github.com/trending) that shows the trending Github projects.
+You might be aware of [Github's trending page](http://github.com/trending) that shows the trending Github projects.
 But there are a few *snags* in using it to keep up with the trending projects

-- It only shows the currently (today, current week or month) trending projects.
+- It only shows the currently (current day, week or month) trending projects.
 You can't check what was trending in the past
-- The page doesn't show the details such as number of forks, stars and issues and you have to navigate to the project page.
+- There is no detail such as number of forks, stars and issues on the page.
+You have to navigate to the project page for that.
-- Most important of all, being lazy, filled with the *sluggishnes* of opening the website, you might not check the trending page that often and can easily miss to discover stuff ;)
+- Most important of all, being lazy, filled with the *sluggishness*, one might not visit the website specifically to check the trending page and easily miss to discover stuff.

 ## Birth of Githunt